 |Sports Shoes or comfortable sneakers are a must for summers

-If trekking in winters, you need to get a good pair of hiking/trekking shoes.
+If trekking in winter, you need to get a good pair of hiking/trekking shoes.

 |Track Pants or comfortable pants.
 I recently bought these Quechua hiking pants and have been using it for all my treks and travels lately.
 They are very comfortable and totally worth the price.|